 Plenty of families opt for a short sale because it eliminates mortgage debt and avoids the negative impacts of foreclosure.
-The guidelines for recovering after a short sale are typically more lenient than after a foreclosure, and you may be able to qualify for another mortgage in two years.
+The guidelines for recovering after short sales are typically more lenient than after a foreclosure, and you may be able to qualify for another mortgage in two years.
 It’s also possible to be approved for a short sale even if you aren’t yet in default by proving that you no longer have the means to pay your loan.

-Drawbacks of a Short Sale
+Drawbacks of a Short Sales